guhilling/citi-workshop-20201102/4.2.8/workshop/modules/module-07-cluster-exploring/07-cluster-exploring.md

 ## Exploring the Cluster

-In this chapter, we will review the OpenShift Web Console.
+In this module, we will review the OpenShift Web Console.

 Let's take some time to explore our OCP4 cluster.
 We now have two options, we can use our local terminal on our laptop, or we can use the browser-based terminal that we provisioned in the previous section.
 Due to connectivity challenges, we maybe forced to use the browser-based one, and for convenience our recommendation would be to use it.
 If we really want to configure our local client we can do so by using the following instructions to download the command line tooling.
 We should only do this if we don't want to use the browser-based terminal; we need to make sure we run this on our local laptop and NOT within the web-browser.